Miley Cyrus’ Lookalike Sister, Noah, Stuns In Skimpy Crop Top During Night Out With Friends

 “I went through a bad breakup on July 4th.
 That was after a two-and-a-half year long relationship.
 ‘July’ is such a special record to me.
 It’s probably the most personal record that I’ve put down on paper,” Noah said in the interview.

-“There was always more bad than good,” Noah said of the relationship.”
+“There was always more bad than good,” Noah said of the relationship.

 “Go find someone that loves you way better than I do, because I’ve done as much as I can do.
 Every day was walking on egg shells, just trying to get by.
-That’s a really hard way to live,” she added, admitting that she has a fear of change, which was the biggest reason she stayed in the relationship much longer than she should have,” Cyrus added of the sentiment behind her song.
+That’s a really hard way to live,” she added, admitting that she has a fear of change, which was the biggest reason she stayed in the relationship much longer than she should have, Noah said while explaining the sentiment behind her song.

-Meanwhile, fans can see more of Noah Cyrus’ life, famous family, and music by following the singer on her social media accounts.
+Meanwhile, fans can see more of Noah‘s life, famous family, and music by following her on her social media accounts.